 The following are the most common symptoms of periodontal diseases:

-You may have periodontal diseases and not have any of these symptoms.
-Most people don’t experience pain with periodontal diseases.
+You may have periodontal disease and not have any of these symptoms.
+Most people don’t experience pain with periodontal disease.
 If you have any of the above symptoms, you should schedule an appointment with a periodontist for a complete evaluation.
-Many people over the age of 35 develop periodontal diseases.
+Many people over the age of 35 develop periodontal disease.

 Once your periodontal health has been evaluated, Dr. Batos will work with you to determine the treatment options that are best to arrest your disease and bring you back to health.